-This course uses differentiated instruction to promote an environment where all shapes, sizes, and ability levels can be successful in physical activity.
+9100Frosh Physical EducationGrade: 91.0 CreditThis course uses differentiated instruction to promote an environment where all ability levels can be successful in physical education.
 Freshman PE focuses on group participation in enjoyable activities that promote athletic skill development, and active and healthy living.
-Students will engage in a variety of team sports and games like basketball, volleyball, flag football, kickball, and ultimate frisbee, as well as fitness activities like circuit training, cycling, and strength training.
+Students will engage in a variety of team sports and games like basketball, volleyball, flag football, rugby, and ultimate frisbee, as well as fitness activities like circuit training, cycling, and strength training.
 The focus will be on achieving and maintaining physical fitness, while understanding the value of physical activity for health and social interaction.
+This class satisfies the freshman physical education credit.